palmerr23/reflowOvenController/README.md

 *My current pid values for my 1300W toaster oven.*

 ![PIDValuesEdit]
-*Edit is simple, note that, unlike with the profile settings, the PID values will be stored to EEPROM when you exit.*
+*Edit is simple, like above.
+Note that, unlike with the profile settings, the PID values will be stored to EEPROM when you exit.*

 Obtaining the source code